 “But is the tea helping you, my dear?
 I understand you’re quite old for understand those things.”

 “Good, good.
-You’ll see, one of the things a Chirpywangler does when it feeds of you it’s bite you.
+You’ll see, one of the things a Chirpywangler does when it feeds on you, it’s to bite you.
 The bite by itself it’s not important.
-It can be confused with any insect bite.
-The problem is its tiny teeth contain spellios a poisonous substance which makes people upset and to talk a lot, mostly, of things they should not.
-In overdose, it can cause madness or it can make the people whom is listening you will think you’re loosing your judgement.
+It could be confused with any insect bite.
+The problem is its tiny teeth contain spellios: a poisonous substance which makes people upset and to talk a lot, mostly, of things they should not.
+In overdose, it can cause madness or it can make the people who are listening you will think you’re losing your judgement.
 I’m afraid that for what you’ve been talking to me, you aren’t the only one which has suffered from the bites of that cunning creature.
 Probably, your landlord too.
 That would explain her strange sudden changes of mood.
 Maybe someone at your office must have a problem with that creature, not the same, of course, that wouldn’t be probable.
 At least you’re neighbours.
-Oh dear, I just hope we aren’t having another Chirpywangler pest like the one on 1822…” she took a smoked salmon sandwich and she started to eat it looking towards nowhere without to say a word.
+Oh dear, I just hope we aren’t having another Chirpywangler’s pest like the one on 1822…” She took a smoked salmon sandwich and she ate it looking towards nowhere without to say a word.
 I felt worried too but I did not know what to do.
 So, I simply took another sandwich and I copied her with the same look.

-After some undetermined pass of time she continued “You must know, Sebastian, that one of the main things which satisfy a Chripywangler is the chaos.
-It feeds of that, not only of physical things.
-For this reason, when they bite anyone they find their food in the reactions that this person, or animal, have with the other people whom surrounds him, her or it.”
+After some undetermined pass of the time, she continued: “You must know, Sebastian, that one of the main things which satisfy a Chripywangler is the chaos.
+It feeds on that, not only of physical things.
+For this reason, when they bite anyone they find their food in the reactions that this person, or animal, have with the other people who surround him, her or it.”